VTON-IT: Virtual Try-On using Image Translation: Conclusion and Future Works

 \section{Conclusion and Future Works}

-The paper presents an innovative approach called VTON-IT (Virtual Try-On using Image Translation) that enables the transfer of desired clothing onto a person's image, while accounting for variations in body size, pose, and lighting conditions.
-The proposed method outperforms existing approaches, as evidenced by quantitative and qualitative results that demonstrate the generation of natural-looking synthesized images.
-The proposed architecture consists of three components: human detection, body part segmentation, and image translation network.
-The image translation network is trained in this paper to generate synthesized images of the same domain (sweatshirts).
-However, it can be adapted for cross-domain synthesis by incorporating control parameters as label features.
-Future work may extend this approach to different types of clothing such as trousers, shorts, shoes, and more. \\ \textbf{Acknowledgements}: The authors would like to thank IKebana Solutions LLC for providing them with constant support for this research project.
+The paper introduces an innovative approach named VTON-IT (Virtual Try-On using Image Translation) that facilitates the transfer of desired clothing onto a person's image while accommodating variations in body size, pose, and lighting conditions.
+This method surpasses existing approaches, as evidenced by both quantitative and qualitative results showcasing the generation of natural-looking synthesized images.
+The proposed architecture comprises three components: human detection, body part segmentation, and an image translation network.
+While this paper focuses on training the image translation network to generate synthesized images within the same domain (specifically, sweatshirts), it can be adapted for cross-domain synthesis by incorporating control parameters as label features.
+Future work could extend this approach to different types of clothing such as trousers, shorts, shoes, and beyond.

+\textbf{Acknowledgements}: The authors extend their gratitude to IKebana Solutions LLC for their constant support throughout this research project.